 Call for Nominations: Kairos Best Webtext Awards

-Kairos: Rhetoric, Technology, and Pedagogy will again recognize outstanding webtexts published during the 2012 calendar year (January 1, 2012-December 31, 2012) with awards to be presented at the Computers and Writing 2013 Conference.
-The deadline for nominations is February 25, 2013.
+Kairos: Rhetoric, Technology, and Pedagogy will again recognize outstanding webtexts published during the 2016 calendar year (January 1, 2016-December 31, 2016) with awards to be presented at the 2017 Computers and Writing Conference.
+The deadline for nominations is March 27, 2017.

 Webtexts are texts authored specifically for publication on the World Wide Web.
 They could be scholarly examinations, individual and collaborative reviews, interactive exchanges between scholars, teachers, and practitioners, or extended interviews with leading scholars.
 All webtexts take advantage of the Web as a medium to present information in ways that traditional scholarly texts cannot.
 Please see our list of past award winners for some excellent examples.